AprilSylph/XKit-Rewritten/docs/framework.md

 ## Module files

-Each module is required to return at least two async functions.
+Each module is required to export at least two async functions.

 #### `main()`
 - Type: Async Function